leegarap/leegarap.github.io/_posts/2023-8-20-Electronic-Transport-Monte-Carlo.md

 categories: [Project]
 ---

-This is a part of research I am current working with Ethan Lister under supervision of Dr. Baruch Feldman at the University of Washington.
+This is a part of research I am current working with Ewan Lister under supervision of Dr. Baruch Feldman at the University of Washington.

 This post covers an overview of the research in informal language.